marceloamor/CareDocQA/README.md

 2. **Natural Language** - Questions in plain English about care procedures
 3. **Cost Management** - AI usage tracking for budget control
 4. **Professional UI** - Healthcare-appropriate interface design

+### **Architectural Design for RAG Extension**
+The current **UUID-based document selection** architecture was deliberately chosen to facilitate future **RAG (Retrieval-Augmented Generation)** implementation:

+- **Current Approach**: Users select specific documents before querying, sending only relevant content to the LLM
+- **RAG Compatibility**: This mimics how RAG systems work - retrieving specific relevant documents rather than sending entire document collections
+- **Scalability**: An architecture that sends all documents to the LLM would hit context window limits and be difficult to extend to RAG
+- **Easy Migration Path**: The existing document selection pattern directly translates to RAG document retrieval, requiring minimal architectural changes

+This design demonstrates **forward-thinking system architecture** that anticipates scaling challenges and emerging AI patterns.

 ---